SAP On-premise

-Step 6: Download Workato On-prem Agent (OPA)
+# Step 6: Download Workato On-prem Agent (OPA)

-> For Workato to talk to SAP, you need to install a Workato On-prem Agent (OPA) on your SAP server, or on a separate Virtual Machine that can reach your SAP server.
+For Workato to talk to SAP, you need to install a Workato On-prem Agent (OPA) on your SAP server, or on a separate Virtual Machine that can reach your SAP server.

-> Follow these instructions to download and setup Workato OPA.
+Follow these instructions to download and setup Workato OPA.

-> # Step 7: Download the SAP JCO libraries
+# Step 7: Download the SAP JCO libraries

-> If you do not already have a license to use SAP JCo libraries, please contact your SAP provider for license.
+If you do not already have a license to use SAP JCo libraries, please contact your SAP provider for license.

-> From the link below, download 2 items: SAP JCO connector libraries (version 3.x or later) and SAP Java IDoc class library (version 3.0.XX only).
+From the link below, download 2 items: SAP JCO connector libraries (version 3.0 only) and SAP Java IDoc class library (version 3.0.XX only).
 Please ensure that the correct Operating system is selected.

-> Once the libraries are downloaded, place them in the
+Once the libraries are downloaded, place them in the